msteffan/fundamentals/02_chapter/05_lesson.md

 GitHub is a company, famous for the platform they built to manage Git repositories in the cloud.
 On Github, developers can share their code, comment on it, and review code changes with each other.
 It's an implementation of the same Git software you installed on your computer, but it also comes with some additional features.

 In a lot of ways, Github is like Dropbox.

-You can provide specific teammates with access to different repositories and you can easily get a graphical representation of the versions of your files.
+You have a folder in the cloud, your *remote repo*, which syncs with your computer.
+You can share this remote repo with others, grant them special permissions, and you can view different versions of your files.

+Below is what the Github interface looks like for a repo called `awesome-project`:

 ![Github Interface](../assets/chapter2/github.gif)